Greenhouse Gas Emissions and Energy Use

 • Scope 2 GHG emissions (location and market based)

-• Combined Scope 1 & 2 emissions intensity (location and market based)
+• Combined Scope 1 and 2 emissions intensity (location and market based)

 For details, please view our ESG Key Performance Indicators